balena-io/debugging-masterclass/README.md

 can be read from the application's 'Release' page in the Dashboard), as well as ensuring it's the commit that's expected.

-## 3. Device Access and Responsibilities
+## 3. Device Access Responsibilities

-Accessing a customer's device brings with it a set of responsibilities, both technically and ethically.
-Device support assumes a level of competence and understanding by a customer for a support agent, and as such support agents should ensure that these levels are met successfully.
+When accessing a customer's device you have a number  of responsibilities, both technically and ethically.
+A customer assumes that the support agent has a level of understanding and competence, and as such support agents should ensure that these levels are met successfully.

-Additionally, it may not always be possible to access the device directly, especially if the VPN component isn't working.

-The following two sections lay down groundwork for both responsibilites and accessing a device via another gateway device.

-### 3.1 Key Responsibilities
 There are some key points which should be followed to ensure that we are never destructive when supporting a customer: